justincyk/cpsc531_FinalProject/README.md

 ### 3) Mushroom Prediction Web Application
-( Flask, HTML, CSS, saved PySpark Machine Learning models, PySpark sparkSession, PySpark Pipeline, Mongodb )
+#### Used: Flask, HTML, CSS, saved PySpark Machine Learning models, PySpark sparkSession, PySpark Pipeline, Mongodb
    - User fills out a form about the characteristics of a mushroom they want to know about
    - User submits data form once they finished filling out the form
    - Web Application will then refresh and inform user if the mushroom is poisonous or not